-- Check the dialog box lock the user into taking action only specific to the dialog box while working with the application?
+- Check the dialog box to lock the user into taking action only specific to the dialog box while working with the application.

-- Check is the system tray or taskbar background operation while the user works on the dialog box?
+- Check the system tray or taskbar background operation while the user works on the dialog box.

-- Check is the dialog box is lagging or not, if there are somany applications are running in the background.
+- Check if the dialog box is lagging or not or if there are somany applications running in the background.